ubccpsc/classy/docs/instructor/autograde.md

 A Dockerfile contains steps to build a container, which involves downloading dependencies, compiling and installing code, so that a built image is ready to perform a task during execution time.
 As an AutoGrade container is a Docker image, and a Dockerfile must be written to create a Docker image, a Dockerfile must be written to create an AutoGrade image.

-AutoTest listens for Github web-hooks to detect if a student has pushed code to their Github repository.
+AutoTest listens for GitHub web-hooks to detect if a student has pushed code to their GitHub repository.
 If a deliverable, in Classy, is configured to run an AutoGrade container, and AutoTest receives a push notification, AutoTest executes the Docker container.
 The `CMD` directive in your Dockerfile is the command that executes, in the pre-built image, each time that student code is ready to be graded.

 The AutoGrade image that is built will NOT be modified during each grading run.
 The data produced during the container runtime will also NOT persist after the container completes its grading run, unless data to be persisted is moved to the correct filesystem path.
 The grading run ends as soon as the container encounters an unhandled exception, a timeout, or the CMD directive fails or successfully runs to completion.
 ONLY data that is moved to the Container Output path of your AutoGrade directory will persist after the container completes its run.